Ufomammut: History

-Ufomammut was formed in Italy in 1999 by Poia, Urlo and Vita, a lineup that has remained stable until 2020, when Vita left the band to dedicate himself to other musical projects.
+Ufomammut was formed in Italy in 1999 by Poia, Urlo and Vita, a lineup that had remained stable until 2020, when Vita left the band to dedicate himself to other musical projects.
 The trio has developed a sound characterised by lengthy songs centered on repeated heavy riffs coupled with droning vocals and the use of sound effects and synths.

 Ufomammut released their debut studio album Godlike Snake in 2000 through Beard of Stars Records.
 It was followed in 2004 by Snailking, which was later reissued by Supernatural Cat Records in 2009.

 The third album Lucifer Songs was released in 2005 and brought the band to discover new sonic paths with a massive use of droning sounds and synths, while in 2007 the band recorded a collaboration album with fellow Italian band Lento titled Supernaturals: Record One.

 In 2008, they released their fourth studio album, Idolum, pushing even further the monolithic sound and psychedelic vein of their music to a new level of composition.

 In 2010 the band released Eve, their fifth album.
 Eve consists of one 45-minute atmospheric track, divided into five distinctive movements; it depicts Eve as a figure reminiscent of both Lucifer (in her rebellion against God) and Prometheus (in bringing knowledge to humanity).

 ORO, divided into ten movements, was delivered by Neurot Recordings in two separate pieces during 2012: the first chapter, Opus Primum, in April, and the second, Opus Alter, in September.
 The concepts behind ORO are expansive and multi-faceted, mutating the Italian palindrome which translates to "gold" with the Latin translation of "I pray."
-OROs two chapters can be considered as a single track, as the last part of Opus Primum is able to flow easily into Opus Alter.Ecate came out in 2015 and it is the seventh album of the band, released again by Neurot Recordings.
+OROs two chapters can be considered as a single track, as the last part of Opus Primum is able to flow easily into Opus Alter.

+Ecate came out in 2015 and it is the seventh album of the band, released again by Neurot Recordings.
 Its title is Italian for the pre-Hellenic goddess Hecate.

 The seventh album of the band is an evolution in terms of composition and song structure, it is an aggressive and complex album that bring the previous works to a new form.

 The band's latest studio album 8 came out on 22 September 2017 through Neurot Recordings and Supernatural Cat for the vinyl release in Europe.
 It is a continuous flux of music (its title symbolizing infinity), a single stream divided in 8 songs, recorded live together with no overdubs with the exception of vocals and synths.